mrobbins0422/demo_nft-card-component/README.md

 ### Useful resources

-- [Example resource 1](https://www.w3schools.com/howto/howto_css_image_overlay.asp) - This helped me to create the hover background and to center an icon on top of an image..
+- [How TO - Image Hover Overlay] (https://www.w3schools.com/howto/howto_css_image_overlay.asp) - This helped me to create the hover background and to center an icon on top of an image..

 ## Author